lsteinmann/milQuant-dist/README.md

 # milQuant -- Quantitative Analysis with Data from Field Desktop <a href='https://www.miletgrabung.uni-hamburg.de/'><img src='www/quant-icon.png' align="right" height="139" /></a>

 The milQuant-Shiny Dashboard provides quick quantitative overviews of the data in a [Field Desktop](https://github.com/dainst/idai-field)-project.
 It connects to the database automatically (when running on the same machine) and can plot various graphs to provide quantitative visualizations for the project focused on find-resources.
+See also the standalone app version at [lsteinmann/milQuant-dist](https://github.com/lsteinmann/milQuant-dist).

 The dashboard has been developed and is meant to be used with the milet-configuration and within the framework of the [Miletus Excavation Project](https://www.miletgrabung.uni-hamburg.de/).
 While very limited, some functionality and general overviews may also work with other project-configurations.
 In any case, the App could be adapted to work for different configurations!
 Feel free to modify it according to your needs.